-There are many tools available to monitor SQL Server performance, both commercially available (like ours) and 'home grown'.
-I have a session I've delivered many times (most recently at the Pittsburgh SQLSaturday) where I share a set of scripts I wrote using PowerShell to capture SQL Server performance metrics.
+There are many tools available to monitor SQL Server performance, both commercially available (like ours) and “homegrown.”
+I have a session I've delivered many times where I share a set of scripts I wrote using PowerShell to capture SQL Server performance metrics.
 These tools allow us to look at the data to tell us where and when we may have performance issues.

-The first thing we "experts" will tell you is that you need to baseline.
-There's a good reason for this—if you don't know what the performance characteristics are of your system when it's running normally, how can you know what isn't normal when things aren't running normally.
-By establishing baselines you can determine what performance counters are outside normal parameters when something does go wrong.
-Baselines in SQL Sentry can be set at different intervals, so you can indicate a normal business day baseline, and end of month processing baseline, a nightly backup baseline, etc.
+The first thing we "experts" will tell you is you need to baseline.
+There's a good reason for this—if you don't know the performance characteristics of your system when it's running normally, how can you know what isn't normal when things aren't running normally?
+By establishing baselines, you can determine what performance counters are outside normal parameters when something does go wrong.
+Baselines in SQL Sentry can be set at different intervals, so you can indicate a normal business day baseline, an end-of-month processing baseline, a nightly backup baseline, etc.

 Percent Processor Time tells us how busy the server's CPUs are.
-It's a basic indicator to help us know that a server is running well within acceptable operating parameters.
+It's a basic indicator to help us know a server is running well within acceptable operating parameters.
 Normally I'd expect to see this counter in the 20 to 40 percent range.
-When it jumps above 80% I get very nervous, as that means that activity that requires the processor is probably waiting for resources, and thus is slowing down someone's vital work.
+When it jumps above 80% I get very nervous, as this means the activity that requires the processor is probably waiting for resources, and thus is slowing down someone's vital work.